MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

 **Answer:** If you’re not seeing any content in your feed, it could be because of a few reasons:
 1. There needs to be some content published to a SharePoint site or Yammer community that you’re a member of.
 2. Yammer Posts that are not Featured or to All Company communities or Announcements may be removed and replaced in subsequent feed views to give users more dynamic content.
-3. The SharePoint site you are publishing from (Home site or Org News site) is less than 7 days old.
-This issue will resolve itself and content will appear normally after the initial 7 days after site creation.
+3. The SharePoint site you are publishing from (Home site or Org News site) is less than seven days old.
+This issue will resolve itself and content will appear normally after the initial seven days after site creation.